 Financial arrangements must be made with the financial aid department and prior to enrollment.
-Private payments are made through CHAC's business office or an authorized designated party, depending on the campus.
-Payments may be made with cash, check, money order, or credit card, and are payable to California Healing Arts College.
+Private payments are made through CHAC's business office or an authorized designated party.
+Payments may be made with check, money order, or credit card, and are payable to California Healing Arts College.
 Checks returned for insufficient funds will be charged the current processing fee, as published in this catalog.
-If tuition payments made by check are returned more than once for insufficient funds during the term stated on the enrollment agreement, all future payments must be in cash or by money order.
+If tuition payments made by check are returned more than once for insufficient funds during the term stated on the enrollment agreement, all future payments must be by money order.

-Past Due Accounts:
+Past Due Accounts Policy:

-Delinquent tuition payments over 30 days may cause an interruption to a student's training.
-Delinquent tuition beyond 180 days may be turned over to an outside agency for collection efforts.
-Students who have been dismissed for non-payment of tuition will not be considered for re-admittance until all delinquent tuition payments have been paid in full.
-CHAC reserves the right to withhold student transcripts for completed credit hours that have not yet been paid.
+The schools is committed to working with students to help them fulfill their financial obligations and will make every effort to provide support in resolving outstanding balances.
+However, delinquent tuition payments of 30 days or more may result in a suspension of the student's enrollment, which could interrupt their training.
+If a tuition payment remains delinquent for 90 days or more, the student's enrollment may be subject to termination.
+Delinquent tuition balances beyond 180 days may be turned over to an outside agency for collection efforts.
+Students who have been dismissed due to non-payment of tuition will not be considered for re-admittance until all outstanding tuition payments have been paid in full.